ktock/container2wasm/examples/emscripten-qemu-tcg/README.md

 # Experimental support for QEMU TCG (x86_64)

-c2w experimentally integrates QEMU TCG on Wasm(emscripten).
+c2w experimentally integrates QEMU TCG on Wasm(emscripten), using [QEMU Wasm](https://github.com/ktock/qemu-wasm).
 Multicore CPUs can also be enabled leveraging MTTCG(Multi-Threded TCG).

 > NOTE: Example of AArch64 container with QEMU TCG is available at [./../emscripten-aarch64](./../emscripten-aarch64)